Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 Because of MCU performance limitation, some touch devices cannot de-assert interrupt pin immediately after input data is transferred, which cause an interrupt toggle delay.
 But THC always detects next interrupt immediately after last input interrupt is handled.
-In this case, the delayed interrupt de-assertion will be recognized as a new interrupt signal by THC, and causes THC to start an input report reading spuriously.
+In this case, the woke delayed interrupt de-assertion will be recognized as a new interrupt signal by THC, and causes THC to start an input report reading spuriously.

 In order to avoid this situation, THC introduced interrupt delay new feature in Panther Lake